Bayesian Hierarchical Copula Models with a Dirichlet-Laplace Prior: Materials and Methods

 where $\bm\gamma = (\gamma_1, \gamma_2, \dots, \gamma_m)$ and $\bm\alpha = (\alpha_1, \alpha_2, \dots, \alpha_m)$.

 The complex form of the posterior distribution requires the use of simulation based methods of inference.
 In particular, we will adapt the algorithm of \citet{bhattacharya2016} with a minor modification for the updates of $\bm\gamma$ and the shrinkage location $\xi$.
-Following,\citet{bhattacharya2016}, we introduce a vector $\bm\beta =\big(\beta_1, \beta_2, \dots, \beta_m \big) \in \mathbb{R}^m$ in order to have a latent variable representation of the $\bm\gamma$ prior; then
+Following,\citet{bhattacharya2016}, we introduce a vector $\bm\beta =\big(\beta_1, \beta_2, \dots, \beta_m \big) \in \mathbb{R}^m$ in order to have a latent variable representation of the $\bm\gamma$ prior; then, the following is obtained.